ESR-NZ/POx_POC_pipeline/README.md

 ## Install

 ### Conda Note:
 Requires `conda` to be installed on the system already.
 It uses `conda` to add a small number of pretty standard python packages (see `environment.yml`).
-These will, and can be, installed in the base conda environment or which ever environment is activated at the time of install.
-As it is expected this is a dedicated sequencing device the base environment will be the easiest for the end user.
+These will, and can be, installed in the base conda environment, or which ever environment is activated at the time of install.
+As it is expected this is a dedicated sequencing device, the base conda environment will be the easiest for the end user.
 For future updates a dedicated environment my be used.

 To install: